galadhremmin/Parf-Edhellen/README.md

 I'd like to thank JetBrains for supporting ElfDict by giving us their excellent PHPStorm for free.

 >
 > Note!
 We are currently transitioning to the Laravel framework.
-All such work is done in the parf-edhellen directory.
+All such work is done in the src directory.
 >

 Coding style